QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 \tilde V = \int A k^\alpha e^\epsilon q(\epsilon) d \epsilon
 $$

-Thus, the firm’s problem is to choose $k$ to maximize
+Owners of a firm want it  to choose $k$ to maximize

 $$
 V = - k + \int A k^\alpha e^\epsilon q(\epsilon) d \epsilon